Olloyd321/README-Generator/README.md

 ## Usage
-Using this application involves using nodejs to run the applciation from the terminal.
+Using this application involves using nodejs to run the applciation from the terminal. please have inquirer v8, fs and npm installed
 From your terminal navigate to the readme-generator folder and enter "node index.js" and the file should run.

 ## Challenges